stevemutuura/bd-arrays-double-helix/README.md

 Display the Double Helix Animation.
 Allow the programmer to change the value of `num` to set the number of Circles in the helix.

+## Extensions

+Experiment more with Sine functions.
+Can you make a 3 or 4 segment helix?

+What other patterns can you make?
+- Can you make the helix longer?
+- How would you make it spin faster/slower?
+- Can you make the radius of the path of the circles oscillate so that the helix widens and narrows sinusoidally?